Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 This dictionary is really attractive and really interesting – I do love the concept of seeing so many different translations of the word in one go.

 It’s formatted really beautifully, but it’s not an official dictionary.
 It looks like you can only use it to look up words that you learn in the app, which makes sense.
+But for more of a dedicated dictionary, you’ll wanna look elsewhere.

 Drops also has a lot of potential for keeping you accountable!
 The app keeps track of your daily/weekly streak (though for some reason my daily notification doesn’t always show up) and helps you set simple goals with timers.

 Seriously though: when Drops says 5 minutes a day, they mean it!
+This makes Drops a great daily vocabulary word app for a ton of languages.

 So these sessions aren’t necessarily “here’s one lesson, now here’s another”, it’s more like practicing as much vocab as you can until the timer runs out.
+So long as you’re a paid member (more on that below), go through as many of those sessions as you like.

 Drops language app: the bad & ugly